LEADING OFF: Red Sox-Twins delayed opener; Phils-Mets play 2

 Wet weather took a game away from Marcus Stroman and gave it right back.

-Stroman (1-0) will start the second game of a doubleheader for the New York Mets against Philadelphia on Tuesday night, a twinbill scheduled to make up Monday night's rainout.
+Stroman (1-0) will start for the New York Mets against Philadelphia in the finale of a single-admission doubleheader scheduled to make up Monday night's rainout at Citi Field.

 Mets manager Luis Rojas initially said Monday that Stroman would remain on four days of rest and pitch Friday at Colorado.
 After the postponement was announced, Rojas reversed course and said Stroman would start the nightcap Tuesday.

-Rojas said Stroman had initially wanted to recreate his entire between-start regimen, including a bullpen and workouts, but after playing catch Monday, the right-hander told his manager his arm would be ready for Tuesday.
+Rojas said Stroman had initially wanted to recreate his entire between-start regimen, including a bullpen and workouts, but after playing catch Monday, the pitcher told his manager his arm would be ready Tuesday.

-Taijuan Walker (0-0) starts the opener for the Mets against Chase Anderson (0-1), with Aaron Nola (0-0) going in the nightcap for Philadelphia.
+Taijuan Walker starts the opener for the Mets against Chase Anderson, with Aaron Nola going in the nightcap for Philadelphia opposite Stroman.
 Continuing pandemic special rules, each game will be scheduled for seven innings.

-New York has played just five games in the first 12 days of the season due to a COVID-19 outbreak among the Washington Nationals and then bad weather.
+New York has played just five games in the first 12 days of the season due to the COVID-19 outbreak among the Nationals and then bad weather.

 DELAYED DEBUT